 - Script is saving logs to

-file - Navigate to
+/tmp/check_radio_channel.logfile - Navigate to

-direcotry using Winscp and opencheck_radio_channel.log
+/tmpdirecotry using Winscp and opencheck_radio_channel.logfile.